 Unlike Sun-like stars that have huge numbers of smallish convection cells in their photospheres, red giant stars, as well as red supergiant stars have only a few very big convection cells.
 Due to the differences in how convection cells transport heat (and light) between red giants and Sun-like stars, the large convection cells cause relatively big variations in the brightness of red giant stars when compared to the brightness variations in say, the Sun.

-All red super giant stars observed so far rotate either slowly, or very slowly, and in some cases, it is difficult to determine if the star is rotating at all.
-This is due to the effects of mass loss, a process that effectively brakes a star’ s rotation.
-In a few cases, such as Betelgeuse which rotates at only about 5 km/sec, the rotation may derive from binary interactions with other stars.
-However, the cores of red giants still rotate, and do so at rates that far exceeds the rotation of the star’s outer regions.
+All red supergiant stars observed so far rotate either slowly, or very slowly, and in some cases, it is difficult to determine if the star is rotating at all.
+This is due to the effects of mass loss, a process that effectively brakes a star’s rotation.
+In a few cases, such as the star Betelgeuse which rotates at only about 5 km/sec, the rotation may derive from binary interactions with other stars.
+However, the cores of red giants still rotate and do so at rates that far exceed the rotation of the star’s outer regions.

 Many red giant stars are invisible at optical wavelengths

 One particular type of red giant star, called asymptotic red giants, are so active and unstable that the rate at which they expel enormous amounts of their own matter soon enshrouds them in a dense cocoon (not to be confused with a planetary nebula) of dust and condensed stellar material that effectively renders these stars invisible to the wavelengths of light that human vision can perceive.

 While the main mechanisms that drive or cause the huge rate of mass loss in these stars are not yet fully understood, it is thought that radiation pressure and violent pulsations in these stars are the main drivers.